michaeltouati/ESVM/readme.md

 ```sh
 make clean
 ```
-Be careful, the three latters will remove all simulations results/figures.
+Be careful, the three latters will remove all simulations results and or figures.
 Store them elsewhere if you don't want to lose them.

 # License
 When you submit code changes, your submissions are understood to be under the same [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) that covers [ESVM](https://github.com/michaeltouati/ESVM).